Meet the Liberty Therapists

 Biography:

-Jill is a Licensed Clinical Social Worker (LCSW) in Missouri, Licensed Specialist Clinical Social Worker (LSCSW) in Kansas, and a Registered Play Therapist Supervisor (RPT-S™).
+Jill is a Licensed Clinical Social Worker (LCSW) in Missouri, a Licensed Specialist Clinical Social Worker (LSCSW) in Kansas, and a Registered Play Therapist-Supervisor (RPT-Sâ„¢).
 She is EMDR (Eye Movement Desensitization & Reprocessing Therapy) certified, a Certified AutPlay Therapy Provider, a Certified Autism Specialist (CAS), and a Certified Animal Assisted Play Therapist (CAAPT).
-She is currently an adjunct professor at Park University and a volunteer for the Northland Trauma Recovery Network.
+Jill obtained her Master of Social Work degree from Park University and is currently working on her Doctor of Social Work degree at Barry University.
+She is also an adjunct professor at Ottawa University and a volunteer for the Northland Trauma Recovery Network.
 Jill is passionate about helping individuals meet their goals and enhance their well-being.
 Before entering private practice, she worked in hospice and at a psychiatric hospital.
 Jill has three dogs and a cat who come into the office with her.
-Jill's favorite self-care activities include being outside, running, and spending time with family, friends, and her pets.
+Jill's favorite self-care activities include being outside, listening to music, running, and spending time with family, friends, and her pets.

 John Clymore